oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 - produces output in the CSAF format, according to the conformance profile "CSAF Document".
-- satisfies those normative requirements in section
+- satisfies those normative requirements in sections
   #link(<schema-elements>)[3] and
   #link(<safety-security-and-data-protection-considerations>)[8] that
   are designated as applying to CSAF Producers.
-- satisfies those normative requirements in section
+- satisfies those normative requirements in sections
+  #link(<extensions>)[2.4] and
+  #link(<safety-security-and-data-protection-considerations>)[8] that
-  #link(<extensions>)[2.4] that are designated as applying to CSAF
+  are designated as applying to CSAF Tools.
-  Tools.

 === Conformance Clause 3: CSAF Direct Producer
 <conformance-clause-3-csaf-direct-producer>